genepattern/Kallisto.Quant/Kallisto_documentation.md

 # Kallisto (v2.0)

-This is a bare-bones implementation of Kallisto, intended to be used for RNA quantitation against a human index, Gencode release 37 (GRCh38.p13), or a mouse index, Gencode release M26 (GRCm39).
+This is an implementation of Kallisto, intended to be used for RNA quantitation against a human index, Gencode release 37 (GRCh38.p13), or a mouse index, Gencode release M26 (GRCm39).

-Module Author: Edwin Juarez
+Module Author: Edwin Juarez, Thorin Tabor

 Contact: https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/genepattern-help